mp81ss/ctp/readme.md

 - Can spawn the best number of threads according to detected cpu
 - Lazy thread activation
 - Ability to pause/resume
-- Possibility to wait when adding work or discard (best effort)
+- Can block when adding work or discard if queue is full (best effort)
 - Possibility to know how many threads were effectively spawned
+- Dedicated API to query status in any moment (paused/idle/working)
 - Easy transition from _pthread_, the work prototype has the same signature

 ### Installation